roadrunner-server/docs/customization/events-bus.md

         panic(err)
     }

-    // first arg of the NewEvent method is fmt.Stringer eh.Send(events.NewEvent(EventHTTPError, "http", "foo"))
+    // The first argument of the NewEvent method is an fmt.Stringer eh.Send(events.NewEvent(EventHTTPError, "http", "foo"))
     evt := <-ch